mtazzari/galario/README.md

     make && python/py.test.sh -sv python_package/tests/test_galario.py

-By default, tests run on the GPU if code is available in `galario`.
-Deactivate by calling `... py.test.sh --gpu=0 ...`.
+By default, tests do not run on the GPU.
+Activate by calling `... py.test.sh --gpu=1 ...`.
 To select the parametrized test `test_sample`, `... py.test.sh -k sample`.

 A cuda error such as